ALB Ingress Controller configuration

 targetGroup.targetGroups[n].servicePort number service port

-redirection.host string Default value: #{host}
+redirection.host string Default: #{host}

-redirection.query string Default value: #{query}
+redirection.query string Default: #{query}

-redirection.port string Redirection port
+redirection.port string Redirection port.

-redirection.statusCode number Configurable codes: 301 and 302
+redirection.statusCode number Supported codes: 301, 302

 Properties Type Description